rockettheme/docs/Docs/joomla/extensions/roksprocket/lists_mode.md

     9. **Autoplay** Sets whether you want the module to start rolling through lists automatically when the page loads, or to await a command from the visitor.
 [49%, 41%, se]
     10. **Autoplay Delay** Sets the amount of time between cycled lists in the module.
 The longer this delay (in seconds), the longer a single article will be featured in the module.
 [54%, 64%, sw]
     11. **Image Resize** This option is best utilized on a non-responsive template.
 It renders a copy of the selected image with a maximum width or height determined in these fields.
 [62%, 41%, se]
     12. **Default Title** You can set a default title for all articles from this field.
-If this selection is set at `Default Article Title`, then the article's given titles are used.
+If this selection is set at `Default Article Title`, then the articles' given titles are used.
 [73%, 65%, sw]
     13. **Default Article Text** This field allows you to set default article text for all lists in the module.
 If this is not changed from its default, then the article's introductory text is used.
 [78%, 41%, se]
     14. **Default Article Image** Determines which image field the module will default to when locating an image for the feature.
 [82%, 68%, sw]
     15. **Default Link** Determines which link field the module will default to when locating a link for the feature.
 [87%, 41%, se]